 Preparing for this night would be different from my previous exhibits.
-I now had an audience to speak in front of aside from having my work up.
-I attempted to lay out a plan of topics, as I was going through this process it dawned on me, that would be my down fall.
+I now had an audience to speak to aside from having my work up.
+I attempted to lay out a plan of topics, as I was going through this process it dawned on me that would be my downfall.
 I realize I cannot plan what life presents to me nor can I control outside elements.
 I would just have to feed of the energy from the audience, they will determine my direction.

 To my surprise many turned out.
 This was also in part due to a local reporter Patrick E. McCarthy who was kind with his words and wrote an article promoting the event.
 My idea and thoughts had now become a reality.
 This was the first of six Barnes & Noble locations I had exhibits and promoted my philosophy of life.
-The following exhibits presented me with the opportunity to share and collaborate with other talented artist.
-My work was accompanied by Satish, a great musician and his tool of choice and Virgina Mesones an actress who spoke in silence.
+The following exhibits presented me with the opportunity to share and collaborate with other talented artists.
+My work was accompanied by Satish, a great musician and his tool of choice and Virgina Mesones, an actress who spoke in silence.

-The few that heard about the idea thought no chance of this coming to flourishion.
+The few that heard about the idea thought there was no chance of this coming to flourishion.
 I am sharing this because there are no boundaries to what one can achieve.
-Fear is not an adjective I have time to entertain or have it accompany me in life in any way.
+Fear is not a word I wish to entertain or have it accompany me in life in any way.
 Life will present opportunities and if it does not, then go out and create them.
 This venue was the first of its kind and an amazing one it was.